rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 model detects one of the research methods appeared in publication with id 15359 which is *Factor analysis*.
 However, the results contain a notable amount of noise.
-For example, the document with id 10751, the model retrieves several wrong answers like: *Reviews describe*, *Composite materials*, *Detailed databases*, etc. After analyzing this result, we found that the dataset we use for training is not appropriate for this task.
-For example, *Reliability* and *Independent variables* are marked as research methods, but actually they are not.
+For example, the document with id 10751, the model retrieves several wrong answers like *Reviews describe*, *Composite materials*, *Detailed databases*, etc. After analyzing this result, we found that the dataset we use for training is not appropriate for this task.
+For example, *Reliability* and *Independent variables* are marked as research methods, but actually, they are not.

 Lessons learned and what would you do differently
 =================================================